 Check Out How One Major Tire Manufacturer used the Twergo® Heavy Duty Caster

 Though you might think Twergo® heavy duty casters are reserved solely for major industrial manufacturing facilities, the truth is that they are versatile enough for many applications.
-In fact, in a recent case study, Caster Concepts was able to fabricate and alter Twergo® heavy duty casters that suited the specific needs of one of the world’s largest tire manufacturers.
+In fact, in a recent case study, we were able to fabricate and alter Twergo® heavy duty casters that suited the specific needs of one of the world’s largest tire manufacturers.

 The Challenges at Hand

 Our team was challenged with removing the amount of force required to start and move the tread trucks throughout the facility.
 To start, the employees were using 100lbs of force to start the carts, and that’s far more than a single worker should ever exert.
 This put workers at risk for injuries, especially when they had to move these carts regularly.
 What’s more, the wheels continued to pick up debris from the floor, which further created friction and made it very difficult for operators.

 First and foremost, Twergo® wheels were attached to 57 Series caster rigs.
 They used multiple wheels in a single design to provide more load-bearing capabilities, and because they are ergonomic wheels, they reduce friction and make initial push force much lower.
 Then, with a coating of ErgoTread polyurethane, a specially designed plastic, this returned energy to the wheels and essentially forced debris out of the way.
 On top of this, we set the rigs up with brushes that would clean the wheels as they rolled, all without adding to the friction.